shreekar2005/BareMetal_FRDM_IMX91/Apps/littleOS/README.md

+Here is the fully updated `README.md`.
+I have preserved all of your original architecture explanations while seamlessly integrating today's massive professional-grade upgrades (Hardware Atomics/Mutexes, the Passive TCP Interceptor, the Thread Mailbox system, and the `-s` Silent Flag).

+***

 # littleOS

 This is a preemptive RTOS (Real-Time Operating System) kernel developed from scratch for the NXP i.MX91 (ARMv8-A) board.
 It features a custom context-switching engine, multiple scheduling algorithms, a modular task registry, and an interactive CLI with Wi-Fi remote execution capabilities.

-The OS uses the ARM Generic Timer to provide a 20ms time-slice for threads, supports true voluntary blocking/sleeping, and allows "atomic" execution to temporarily lock the CPU for critical hardware bit-banging.
+The OS uses the ARM Generic Timer to provide a 20ms time-slice for threads, supports true voluntary blocking/sleeping, and utilizes true ARMv8 hardware atomics (Mutexes) for thread-safe peripheral access without stalling the OS.

 ## Features
 * **Preemptive Multitasking**: Full context switching (saving/restoring 31 registers + ELR/SPSR) driven by the ARM Generic Timer.